 We describe here the main techniques involved in the proof of holomorphic Morse inequalities (chapter I) and their link with Monge-Ampère operators and intersection theory.
-Chapter II, especially, gives a fundamental approximation theorem for closed (1, 1)-currents, using a Bergman kernel technique in combination with the Ohsawa-Takegoshi theorem.
+Chapter II, especially, gives a fundamental approximation theorem for closed (1, 1)currents, using a Bergman kernel technique in combination with the Ohsawa-Takegoshi theorem.
 As an application, we study the geometric properties of positives cones of an algebraic variety (nef and pseudo-effective cone), and derive from there some results about asymptotic cohomology functionals in chapter III.
 The last chapter IV provides an application to the study of the Green-Griffiths-Lang conjecture.
 The latter conjecture asserts that every entire curve drawn on a projective variety of general type should satisfy a global algebraic equation; via a probabilistic curvature estimate, holomorphic Morse inequalities imply that entire curves must at least satisfy a global algebraic differential equation.
 Acknowledgment.
-The author expresses his warm thanks to the organizers of the CIME School in Pluripotential Theory held in Cetraro in July 2011, Filippo Bracci and John Erik Fornæss, for their invitation and the opportunity to deliver these lectures to an audience of young researchers.
-The author is also grateful to the referee for his (her) suggestions, and for a very careful reading of the manuscript.
+The author expresses his warm thanks to the GAGC organizers for their invitation and the opportunity to deliver a substantial part of these lectures to an audience of young researchers.
+These notes are also an expansion of a course given at the CIME School in Pluripotential Theory held in Cetraro in July 2011, organized by Filippo Bracci and John Erik Fornæss.